 As you preach, you may stumble over your words, nerves may cloud your thinking, or you may feel absolute freedom.
 None of that proves the success or the failure of the sermon.
 You will never know who the Lord will minister to secretly.
 Your job is to simply present the truth.
 If you have done that, you have done your job whether the people like it or not.
 It is now up to the Lord to produce the results.

 Now that you are done, listen to the godly men and women in the congregation who give you feedback.
 They are often God’s voice to you to help you improve if you are asked to preach again.
-Accept criticism with humility, and remember any praise you receive belongs to the Lord because you went into the pulpit weak and helpless without Him.
+Accept criticism with humility, and remember any praise you receive belongs to the Lord because you went into the pulpit weak and helpless entirely dependent upon Him.

 May our Lord, Jesus Christ, be glorified by your efforts.